-For example, the following configuration means that during the time range defined in Profile2, the radio of all SSIDs on the EAP is on.
+For example, the following configuration means that during the time range defined in Profile2, the radio of all SSIDs on the EAP-1 is on.

-2.6 Configure Band Steering
+3.6 Configure Band Steering

-A client device that is capable of communicating on both the 2.4GHz and 5GHz frequency bands will typically connect to the 2.4GHz band.
-However, if too many client devices are connected to an EAP on the 2.4GHz band, the efficiency of communication will be diminished.
-Band Steering can steer dual-band clients to the 5GHz frequency band which supports higher transmission rates and more client devices, and thus to greatly improve the network quality.
+A client device that is capable of communicating on multiple frequency bands will typically connect to the 2.4GHz band.
+However, if too many client devices are connected to an AP on the same band, the efficiency of communication will be diminished.
+Band Steering can steer multi-band clients to different bands to greatly improve the network quality.